How much does an international move cost?

 Customs Fees and Import Duties

-The customs clearance fees and import duties could be charged by customs.
-There may be customs tax involved depending on countries.
-The biggest tariffs tend to fall on luxury goods, electronics and major appliances.
+Customs may charge customs clearance fees and import duties.
+Customs taxes may apply depending on the specific countries involved.
+The biggest tariffs tend to fall on luxury goods, electronics, and major appliances.
 Avoid surprises and plan ahead by finding out what your destination allows.

 These regulations are often intricate, so being aware of what local customs requirements you’ll need to keep in mind can prevent delays and costs.